Atashnezhad/ROP-Modeling/ROP models/A PDC ROP model developed by AI/README.md

 </p>

 ### Data
-The four row of data used in this syduy are seen at the following table.
+The four-row of data used in this study are seen in the following table.

 ###### Table
 ```